uccross/skyhookdm-workflows/rook/README.md

 .
 ```

+The hostnames to be provided to the substitution variables of the `popper run` command should be the `kubernetes.io/hostname` value of the nodes in the cluster.

 The workflow measures the link speed between a node allocated as a server and other nodes allocated as clients.
 An example plot from such a benchmark run is shown below.

 <img src="https://user-images.githubusercontent.com/33978990/87332356-0da68700-c559-11ea-9a03-6af9beb11c3c.png" height="300" width="450" />